NVIDIA/gdrcopy/README.md

 - validate, which is a simple application testing the APIs.
 - copybw, a minimal application which calculates the R/W bandwidth.

+## Restrictions

+This library only works with regular CUDA device memory, as returned by cudaMalloc.

+In particular, it does not work with CUDA managed memory.

 ## Requirements